 With older men and women, especially seniors, suitable activities can sometimes seem so scarce.
 We don’t want them to just spend their daily life alone in their rooms, without any engaging activity or a social group they could mingle with.
-It’s vital for seniors to enjoy their life through a fun activity that cannot stress their bodies too much, but challenge their mind so that they continue to keep their brains and bodies sharp.
+It’s vital for seniors to enjoy their lives through a fun activity that cannot stress their bodies too much, but challenge their minds so that they continue to keep their brains and bodies sharp.
 This way, they can fully enjoy their senior life while being healthier and happier.

 Woodworking… for seniors?

 There are a lot of options to choose from when it comes to elderly activities.
-From board games, dance lessons, knitting and painting, to tennis, golf, swimming, camping and exercise, it seems like there are really common activities that the elderly enjoy most, even the more adventurous ones.
+From board games, dance lessons, knitting, and painting, to tennis, golf, swimming, camping, and exercise, it seems like there are really common activities that the elderly enjoy most, even the more adventurous ones.
 This brings us to what this article is all about: woodworking as a great activity for seniors.

 It might be an odd idea for some, but woodworking is the perfect activity to pique the interest of the seniors, challenge their minds, strengthen their bodies, give opportunities for them to socialize, and even give them a sense of accomplishment and ownership for whatever wood piece they would create.
-In fact, some elder facilities have woodworking as one of their programs, and they have seen great results from all who have joined it.
+Some elder facilities have woodworking as one of their programs, and they have seen great results from all who have joined it.
 One of them is Kerby Centre, a non-profit facility in Calgary, Alberta that assists older adults so they can have enhanced lives.

 Kerby Centre’s Woodworking Program

 Q: How did the woodworking program started in Kerby Centre and what was the inspiration behind it?